 How many credit hours do I need to take and how are University of Mississippi classes set up?

 While your home institution sets the policy regarding the award of credit for coursework completed on an exchange you will need to enroll in a minimum of 12 U.S. credits each semester (6 each summer term).
 You are responsible for knowing your home institution’s policies and procedures regarding course requirements.
-At the University of Mississippi, students are issued a syllabus at the beginning of each class.
+At the University of Mississippi, students are issued a syllabus at the beginning of each course.
 The final grade for the course is based on class participation and attendance, daily assignments, tests, papers, class presentations, and examinations.
 The weight of each task and how it is incorporated into the final overall grade is at the discretion of the professor.
 All classes are required to hold a final exam, whether it be an in-class test or a paper due during exam week.
 More information on course offerings and requirements can be found on the Academic Information page.

 What is the “student health service visit” and what do I do about health insurance while in the United States?